aneasystone/github-trending/README.md

 ## Html

+* 【2023-01-19】[Skoolgq / skoolgq.github.io](https://github.com/Skoolgq/skoolgq.github.io) - The repository for our main site.
+Scroll down to the README file for our links.
 * 【2023-01-18】[artemisriga / fun-html-page](https://github.com/artemisriga/fun-html-page) - Inspired from a reel I saw on instagram, where everyone was asking for the code, I decided to spend an afternoon making this and learning the basics of html and css in the process.
 If you do not know how to run the file, look at the README.
 * 【2023-01-15】[everspy / everspy](https://github.com/everspy/everspy) - EVER SPY OFFICIAL
 * 【2023-01-14】[ProgrammingHero1 / responsive-examples](https://github.com/ProgrammingHero1/responsive-examples) -